 Boswell's Life of Johnson Including Boswell's Journal of a Tour to the Hebrides and Johnson's Diary of a Journey Into South Wales by George Birkbeck Hill, Oxford: Clarendon Press, 1887.
 Six vols.

-This is the "before" picture.
+That was the "before" picture.
 Hill's edition of Boswell's LOJ is my most frequent source of information about Johnson's life, and by its shabby looks, was well used by its former owners.
 In fact, this is about how the set looked when I first bought it almost seven years ago.
+And here is the "after" picture after I rebound it:

 Tipped into the first volume was an interesting letter from G.B.
 Hill to a still unidentified American book collector.
 There was also some marginalia written in the books.
 I'm still researching the identity of the American book collector.
 I've ruled out Cowan, and am researching a Chicago bookseller, Jerrold Nedwick, whose bookseller's ticket was pasted in one of the volumes.